iemkek/SAP_Conversational_AI_Assignments/README.md

 ![Recognizing the entity in the expression](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/addressLookup4.png)

 #### Step 5: Add new message group
 Go to the Build tab and select the Actions tab.
 Choose ADD A NEW MESSAGE GROUP and select CALL WEBHOOK.
-Enter the application URL followed by '/postAddressLookup'
+Enter the application URL followed by '/postAddressLookup'.

-Add the following IF statement:
+Add the following IF statement: IF #postcode-housenumber is-present.
-IF #postcode-housenumber is-present

 ![Add new message group](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/addressLookup5.png)